-- 76. We propose to take steps over the coming financial year to address the above matters to further enhance our governance arrangements.
-We will also monitor the implementation of any audit recommendations that arise during the course of the year. - 77.
-It is our opinion that the Council's governance arrangements in 2022/23 were sound and provide a robust platform for achieving the Council's priorities and challenges in 2023/24.
+- 87. Although there are no significant governance issues to address in the coming financial year, we will continue to keep arrangements under review and look for opportunities to further enhance our governance arrangements.
+We will also monitor the implementation of any audit recommendations that arise during the course of the year. - 88.
+It is our opinion that the Council's governance arrangements in 2023/24 were sound and provide a robust platform for achieving the Council's priorities and challenges in 2024/25.

 Signed Date

 Peter Taylor - Mayor

 Signed Date

 Donna Nolan - Chief Executive